What’s New in POSIX 2024 – XCU

 Well, when you’re building a new C program, you must decide what version of C to target.
 Target something too new, and no one will be able to build it.
 An example of this is btop++, which targetted some newer C++ features (notably <ranges>) that at the time of its publishing LLVM simply did not support: libc++ simply didn’t have them yet (at least not in a stable format available on most distributions), and you couldn’t use gcc’s libstdc++ because its <ranges> implementation depended on concepts (which LLVM also did not have yet).

 As such, what you do, is you look at the platforms you want your program to run on, and try to figure out what the least common denominator would be.
 It just so happens that for the longest time, that denominator would be c89.
 For a little while now, it’s been c99.
 As for why that is, POSIX is a large part.
-You see, up until POSIX 2024, POSIX required that the c89 compiler be present on the system.
-If you have c89 you’re compliant, and if you do not, you are not.
-Most operating systems try to be POSIX compliant, and so it becomes a typical expectation (so you don’t have to worry about not having C at all, something other languages do have to worry about).
+You see, up until Issue 7, POSIX defined the c89 compiler under the C Development optional category.
+In Issue 7 (2008), this became c99.
+Most operating systems try to be POSIX compliant, and unless you have those versions, you’re not implementing the C Development subset of the spec!
+And so, it becomes a typical expectation: you don’t have to worry about not having C at all, something other languages do have to worry about, and that is the version you can expect.
 This broad presumption of availability also pushes the embedded developers to provide something along those lines as well (setting the expectation of expectations), so most microcontrollers will have a c89 (or again, recently, c99) toolchain available for them.

 In short, application authors will tend not to target something until it’s fairly common, unless there’s a disproportionate advantage for their specific use-case (such as with c99 over c89).
 What’s fairly common is strongly influenced by what is pseudo-guaranteed by the only portable standard we have.